-Bear in mind, of course, that an RMD need not be spent.
+Yes, an RMD does not need to be spent.
 You can simply pull the money out of your IRA, pay the tax on it, and invest the rest in a taxable account.
 Nobody is making you spend it.
 Also, bear in mind, if you are a high-income professional, that you likely saved 32-37% when you put that money in and you are likely pulling it out at rates of 0-24%.
 Saving at 37% and paying at an effective rate of 15% is a winning combination, even if the tax bill is larger on an absolute basis due to a few decades of compounding.

 My point is that this is a problem that only super savers are going to have.
 You're not going to have it with a $1M IRA and a $36K RMD.
 I mean, how much do you have to save a year at 5% real over 40 years to get $14M?
 About $110K.
 A year.
 For 40 years.
 And not spend any of it.
 Most of us don't even have access to $110K in tax-deferred contributions.

-This is all a first world problem, of course.
-Assuming no change in the tax code, the only way you're going to be paying taxes at a higher rate than you paid during your peak earnings years is if you have more taxable income in retirement than you had during your peak earnings years.
+This is all a first-world problem, of course.
+For the most part, assuming no (or little) change in the tax code, the only way you're going to be paying taxes at a higher rate than you paid during your peak earnings years is if you have more taxable income in retirement than you had during your peak earnings years.
 May we all be cursed with this problem.
 When you combine it with the usually dramatically lower expenses of retirement, it's going to be a heck of a party.
 Even with significant tax rate increases, if you do the math most are STILL going to be better off deferring taxes during their peak earnings years.

 This solution allows your money to continue to grow in a tax-protected manner, eliminates RMDs, provides even more asset protection than you had previously (because some of the money was in taxable), facilitates estate planning through the use of beneficiaries, and allows the use of a Stretch Roth IRA.

-Another possible solution for those who are charitably inclined is to give tax-deferred money to charities in lieu of cash (Qualified Charitable Distributions), a solution I wrote about last week.
-While you don't get the usual tax deduction too, you don't have to pay taxes on the charitable contribution and don't have to take an RMD, so that's really the same thing.
+Another possible solution for those who are charitably inclined is to give tax-deferred money to charities in lieu of cash (Qualified Charitable Distributions).
+While you don't get the usual tax deduction, too, you don't have to pay taxes on the charitable contribution and don't have to take an RMD, so that's really the same thing.

-So now that we've pointed out what reasonable solutions are, let's point out what the solution IS NOT.
+So now that we've pointed out what reasonable solutions are, let's point out two things you should NOT do.

 The solution is NOT to pull all the money out of your 401(k) now, pay the taxes and penalties, and reinvest it in taxable.
 This solution is generally advocated by someone who wants to sell you something, like whole life insurance.
 It's stupid.
 Not only do you pay the penalties, pay taxes at the highest possible rate, lose the asset protection benefits and lose the estate planning benefits, but you also lose the benefit of that tax-protected compounding for the rest of your life and that of your heirs.
 And you probably end up with a crummy investment.
 It's idiotic.
 Really, really dumb.
 Don't do that.